 Symptoms, Diagnosis & Testing

-Recognize symptoms of Gaucher disease and understand the
+Recognize symptoms of Gaucher disease and

 consequences of delayed diagnosis and treatment.

 patient with Gaucher disease type 1 treated with Cerdelga